-- "appointing authority" shall mean any board or official authorized by General Law or otherwise to appoint employees. - b. "department head" shall mean the individual in charge of a department's operations and activities.
-A department head may be an appointing authority. - "employee" shall mean any person in the service of the Town under any contract of hire, express or implied, oral or written, for salary or wages excluding vendors, independent contractors, or consultants employed from time to time to provide services.
-All employees covered by these rules and regulations, except those appointed to serve a term of office, shall be considered "at will" employees.

-d. "grievance" shall mean a dispute between an employee and his supervisors arising out - of an exercise of administrative discretion by such supervisor or supervisors. - "permanent employee" shall mean any employee whose position or employment requires his or her services in at least 40 weeks of every year.
+- "appointing authority" shall mean any board or official authorized by General Law or a. otherwise to appoint employees. - b. "department head" shall mean the individual in charge of a department's operations and activities.
+A department head may be an appointing authority. - "employee" shall mean any person in the service of the Town under any contract of с. hire, express or implied, oral or written, for salary or wages excluding vendors, independent contractors, or consultants employed from time to time to provide services.
+All employees covered by these rules and regulations, except those appointed to serve a term of office, shall be considered "at will" employees.d. "grievance" shall mean a dispute between an employee and his supervisors arising out - of an exercise of administrative discretion by such supervisor or supervisors. - "permanent employee" shall mean any employee whose position or employment e. requires his or her services in at least 40 weeks of every year.

 - f. "permanent employee, full-time" shall mean any permanent employee whose position of employment requires his or her services at least 30 hours per week.
-All permanent, - full-time employees are eligible for fringe benefits from the Town. "permanent employee, part-time" shall mean any permanent employee whose position of employment requires his or her services during regularly scheduled hours but less than 30 hours per week.
-Only those permanent, part-time employees working at least 20 hours per week are eligible for fringe benefits from the Town.

-h. "temporary employee" shall mean an employee in the Town's service holding a non-permanent appointment of a transitory nature.

-i.
-"Town" shall mean the Town of Essex, Massachusetts.

-j. "work week" shall mean the amount of time in hours ordinarily required by the position of employment in question during a period of seven consecutive days.
+All permanent, full-time employees are eligible for fringe benefits from the Town. "permanent employee, part-time" shall mean any permanent employee whose - g. position of employment requires his or her services during regularly scheduled hours but less than 30 hours per week.
+Only those permanent, part-time employees working at least 20 hours per week are eligible for fringe benefits from the Town. - h. "temporary employee" shall mean an employee in the Town's service holding a non-permanent appointment of a transitory nature. i.
+"Town" shall mean the Town of Essex, Massachusetts. j. "work week" shall mean the amount of time in hours ordinarily required by the monitory of employment in the intervention of the provided of the second s - position of employment in question during a period of seven consecutive days.